bcross1/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Bonnie Cross is a professor of English at Valencia College and a PhD student at the University of Central Florida.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Her research interests include neuroscience and literature, Digital Humanities, and Media Studies.